Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Details of Probing Dataset

 \subsection{Sub-discipline}

-To increase the diversity of external cognitive modifications for characters, we introduced the "Outline of Academic Disciplines" from \url{https://en.wikipedia.org/wiki/Outline_of_academic_disciplines} and selected 361 sub-disciplines as sources for modifications.
+To increase the diversity of external cognitive modifications for characters, we introduced the ``Outline of Academic Disciplines'' from \url{https://en.wikipedia.org/wiki/Outline_of_academic_disciplines} and selected 361 sub-disciplines as sources for modifications.
 Each modification randomly introduces two sub-disciplines as themes.
+It is possible that some themes do not exceed the character's knowledge at the time of injection, and in such cases, the corresponding erroneous memories are discarded by the evaluators.
 Here is a partial list of disciplines we referenced, and the complete list can be found in our open-source code:

 \begin{footnotesize} Nanotechnology, Natural product chemistry, Neurochemistry, Oenology, Organic chemistry, Organometallic chemistry, Petrochemistry, Pharmacology, Photochemistry, Physical chemistry, Physical organic chemistry, Phytochemistry, Polymer chemistry, Quantum chemistry, Concurrency theory, VLSI design, Aeroponics, Formal methods, Logic programming, Multi-valued logic, Programming language semantics, Type theory, Computational geometry, Distributed algorithms, Parallel algorithms, Randomized algorithms, Automated reasoning, Computer vision, Artificial neural networks, Natural language processing, Cloud computing, Information theory, Internet, World Wide Web, Ubiquitous computing, Wireless computing, Mass transfer, Mechatronics, Nanoengineering, Ocean engineering, Clinical biochemistry, Cytogenetics, Cytohematology, Cytology, Haemostasiology, Histology, Clinical immunology, Clinical microbiology, Molecular genetics, Parasitology, Dental hygiene and epidemiology, Dental surgery, Endodontics, Implantology, Oral and maxillofacial surgery, Orthodontics, Periodontics, Prosthodontics, Endocrinology, Gastroenterology, Hepatology, Nephrology, Neurology, Oncology, Pulmonology, Rheumatology, Bariatric surgery, Cardiothoracic surgery, Neurosurgery, Orthoptics, Orthopedic surgery, Plastic surgery, Trauma surgery, Traumatology. \end{footnotesize}